 Students from Otago Girls' High School regularly compete in the annual SGCNZ University of Otago Sheilah Winn Shakespeare Festival in the first term, performing in five or fifteen minute scenes.

 The school is well known for its strong Kapa Haka group, Wairua Puhou.
 This group welcomes visiting groups to the school and performs at provincial and national events.
+In 2018 Wairua Puhou performed at the National Kapa Haka Championships and their performance can be viewed here.

 The school has a strong Pacific Islands group that meets regularly and performs each year at school functions and at local festivals.